John S. Paraskevopoulos

 In 1921, he returned to Athens where he became head of the astronomy department of the National Observatory of Athens with a goal to build a large telescope in Greece.
 However, due to the Greco-Turkish War during that period and the political instability that followed it soon became evident that the large telescope for the observatory would not materialise.

 In September 1923, Dr Paras accepted an offer from Dr Harlow Shapley, to become the Superintendent of the Harvard Observatory's Southern Station.
 He left this post due to a lack of funding and went to Arequipa, Peru to work at Boyden Station, a branch of Harvard Observatory, with a view to finding a more suitable location for it.
 The decision was made to move Boyden Station to the Union of South Africa due to better weather conditions, and Paraskevopoulos served there as director of Boyden Observatory in South Africa from 1927 to 1951, the year of his death.
-While in South Africa he was an extramural Professor of Astronomy at the University of the Orange Free State and he was given a honorary degree of Master of Arts from Harvard University.
+While in South Africa he was an extramural Professor of Astronomy at the University of the Orange Free State and he was given an honorary degree of Master of Arts from Harvard University.
 In 1950, he was awarded the medal of Commander of Order of the Phoenix, one of the greatest honours awarded by Greece.

 John Paraskevopoulos was a member of multiple scientific societies, including the Royal Astronomical Society, the American Astronomical Society, the South African Association for the Advancement of Science and the Societe Astronomique de France.

 He co-discovered a couple of comets, including C/1941 B2 (de Kock–Paraskevopoulos), which became visible with naked eye.
 The crater Paraskevopoulos on the Moon and the asteroid 5298 Paraskevopoulos are named after him.